garciart/pipeline-demo/04-testing-stage/04-testing-stage.md

 1. Open a Terminal, if one is not already open.

-2. Go to your repository directory and activate the virtual environment, if not already activated:
+2. Go to your local `demorepo` repository and activate the virtual environment, if not already activated:

     ```bash
     source bin/activate